-Welcome to the home page of the general language programme of the Technical University Hamburg-Harburg.
+Welcome to the home page of the general language programme of the Hamburg University of Technology (TUHH).
 By order of the TUHH the Hamburger Volkshochschule offers courses in the languages English, Chinese, French, Japanese, Portuguese, Swedish, Spanish, Arabic and German as a foreign Language.

 We review our programme each semester and offer these and further language courses according to the current demand.